 - Curious about which states have Renewable Portfolio Standards (RPS) or Voluntary Targets?
 Check out this map for more info.

 - Want to see which areas of the country have the best wind velocity?
 Refer to the Wind Prospector to find some of the prime areas around the country.

 - See the total number of megawatts installed in each state on the WINDExchange.

 - Arnold Schwarzenegger’s take on coal energy

-- Some perspective on HOW BIG wind turbines can be
+Some perspective on how BIG a wind turbine can be:

 Help out the show:

-- Leave an honest review on iTunes Your ratings and reviews really help (and I read each one).
+- Leave an honest review on Apple Podcasts Your ratings and reviews really help (and I read each one).